Regarding surveys and polls, only a handful of names come to mind. Two helpful names are SurveyMonkey and Microsoft Forms.

 Both offer plenty of options, which is why this SurveyMonkey vs. Microsoft Forms debate is important to choose the ideal platform.

 What are both

 SurveyMonkey is a form service specially designed for surveys and questionnaires.
-It offers a wide range of options that allow you to use this program for other form types.
+It offers a wide range of options allowing you to use this program for multiple purposes.

 - One question per page

 It has a feature called “question bank,” which provides sample questions for use in forms.

 On the other hand, Microsoft Forms doesn’t have as many form elements or customization options, but it is free and can be used for many reasons, including surveys, contact us, polls, orders, etc.

 Both suggest questions as you start creating a new question.

 SurveyMonkey has 25 form questions, among which only 12 are free.
 Here is a list:

 - Image Choice